12 Jul How To Prepare For Your First Surf Lesson

 Be ready to wipe out all your frustrations, distresses and objections from your mind and, focus on living in the moment.

 In the end, the finest surfer is the one who has the most fun.

 Once your anxiety diminishes and you start feeling at ease, you’ll soon be flowing with the waves with a huge smile on your face…..

 Like we often say, “It’s all about having fun in the water and feeling like we’re 10 years old again!”

 Surfing is an exhilarating experience.
 But, it’s quite a physically challenging sport.

-Before you join your first surf lesson, you must be in the right ‘surfing shape’.
+Before you join your first surf lesson, try to be in the right “surfing shape”.

 Think you can run a marathon?
 Unfortunately, this won’t be of much help!

 Tip: Surfing involves short spurts of cardio and adrenaline so, you should focus on doing intense workouts in short intervals.

 Cool down for about thirty to sixty seconds then repeat the workout.